pfansi/team-profile-generator/README.md

 - created the class Engineer and test it
 - created the Intern Class file and test it.
 - created the manager class file and test it .
+- created questions for each role.
+- created template html

 ## Installation: